learn-co-curriculum/dsc-lambda-functions/README.md

 ## Introduction

-Lambda functions are often a convenient way to write *throw away* functions on the fly.
+Lambda functions are often a convenient way to write *throw-away* functions on the fly.
 If you need to write a more complicated function you may still need to use the more formal `def` method, but lambda functions provide a quick and concise way to write functions.

 ## Objectives
 You will be able to: